Will My First Gyn Appointment Be Awkward Or Uncomfortable?

 For women who frequently experience missed periods, pain, or other reproductive problems, your provider can look into why the issues are occurring and offer treatment.
 This includes both your provider and you becoming more familiar with your family’s medical history.
 Before you go for your first gynecological visit, it is very helpful to find out as much about the past medical history of other women in your family.
 Have they had painful periods?
 Surgeries?
 Ectopic pregnancies?
 Endometriosis?
 Anemia?
 Diabetes?
 Cancer?
 Other chronic illnesses?

 When you’ve decided to make an appointment for a gynecological exam, make sure to schedule the visit for when you’re in the middle of your menstrual cycle.
 Avoid any sexual intercourse, having a vaginal douche, or putting anything (such as tampons) into your vagina two days before the exam.

 Plan ahead and think about the questions you’d like to ask your provider during the visit.
 Writing your questions down will make them easier to remember.
 If you don’t know where to begin, some areas where you may have questions include irregular periods, birth control methods, painful periods, common infections, and mood swings related to your periods.
-Here are 7 questions to ask your gynecologist.
+Here are 7 questions to ask your gynecologist in Alpharetta.